theramiyer/blog/content/post/2023/i-watched-the-kerala-story.md

 Can we say with absolute conviction that tens of thousands of girls go missing in a state, and none of the parents or friends even so much as file a habeas corpus petition?
 Not even one?
 Or are tens of thousands of families silenced?
 Doesn't that just make it much worse for the perpetrators?

 Keeping tens of thousands of families silent over such a big national security issue is impossible to pull off for a decade.
-Even if we go by the logic shown in the film, if Gitanjali can contact Shalini's mother and break the news about everything that happened to them, even if to die later, and if Nimah can approach a police officer to question him about police inaction, then compound the effect by thousands when tens of thousands of girls who either survived or so much as caught a whiff of what was going on speak up; the issue would have blown in the face of the conspirators.
+Even if we go by the logic shown in the film: if Gitanjali can contact Shalini's mother and break the news about everything that happened to them, even if to die later, and if Nimah can approach a police officer to lash out at the police inaction, then compound the effect by thousands when tens of thousands of girls who either survived or so much as caught a whiff of what was going on and spoke up; the issue would have blown in the face of the conspirators.
 Not all 32,000 mothers would stop contacting their children.
 Not all 32,000 disappearances will miss the radar.
 Not all conversions can be brushed under the rug.
 And it would be impossible to ignore the connection when thousands of reports come out.

 ## How to handle the conversion issue

 Scientific temper.
 Not mere education in science, but promoting scientific thought.
 Converting naïve believers may be possible, but converting someone with a scientific temper is several times more difficult.
 Of course, someone with a scientific temper will question your religion much like everybody else’s, but that is what we need today.

 Teach your children the difference between God, religion and culture.
 Culture, to me, is a lot more humane, approachable and quicker-evolving than religions, and therefore, more relevant.
 Religion and God do not have to have anything to do with each other.
-God, if you believe, existed before religions, and will exist for long after religions die a slow death.
+God, if you believe, existed long before religions, and will exist for long after religions die a slow death.
 Modern laws can replace religion because though often flawed, they are more useful than any religion.
 Philosophies can remain, to be studied.
 I am sure the philosophy behind every religion has something to teach us, as long as we approach them in the right sense.

 I do not support conversions.
 Or rather, the only conversion I am willing to support is rejection of all religions.
 Discovery of the God should be a personal journey, and nobody should have anything to say about someone’s self-discovery.
 But again, that is my personal view.

 If you care so much about your religion, do something that gets your children interested.
-The more obsolete religious restrictions you show, the more they will go away.
-Make them realise that Gods don’t have to be the silly, self-absorbed, insecure jerks that they sometimes are made out to be.
+The more obsolete religious restrictions you show, the more they will be disenchanted.
+Make them realise that Gods don’t have to be the silly, self-absorbed, insecure jerks that they often are made out to be.
 Gods need not be heroes either.
-Teach them about the “incarnations” from the standpoint of a practical life.
+Teach them about the “incarnations” from the standpoint of a practical life and the values.
 (Of course, for that, you will have to learn about them yourself, first.)
 Do not make up magic; kids do not buy that anymore.
 If you are a Hindu, find out why we have so many gods; what they stand for.
 Or why they are considered gods in the first place.
 Tell the children about the different schools of thought we have in Hinduism.
 Today’s children are inquisitive.
 They want answers.
 Find out the answers for them or help them look.
+And "Because (that is how it is)." is not an answer.

 Let your children pick their own paths; tell them enough so that they are empowered to pick one (or many) on their own.
 Teach them how to tell silly and deep apart.
 If your child tells you gods are not real, ask her how she came to that conclusion.
 Get her to think.
 That’s the important part.

 More importantly, remember that fundamentalism is not the answer to fundamentalism.
 Do not listen to fundamentalists (of any religion).
-Teach your children these red flags (and that these red flags are for every religion).
+Train your children to spot these red flags (and that these red flags are for every religion).
 Also, tell them to stay way from any of these “bring back the glory of the past” campaigns, and that humanity should always look forward.
 Because that is how time moves.

-Note: If you did not sense the sarcasm in some of the parts of this article, you may want to reread it.
+Note: If you did not sense the sarcasm in some of the parts of this article, well, you should.